 During KS1, the children learn about living things (biology) and properties of materials (chemistry).
 If you visit a KS1 class you may see children closely examining fish, sorting natural and man- made materials or you may accompany them outside as they make diagrams of seasonal changes.

 During KS2, the children continue to learn about living things and the properties of materials.
 They also learn about the physical processes of light, sound, electricity and forces.
-If you were to visit a KS2 class you may see the children making electrical circuits, simulating volcanoes, exploring the viscosity of different brands of tomato sauce or dissolving different substances.
+If you were to visit a KS2 class you may see the children making electrical circuits, modelling the digestive system, investigating dissected lamb's hearts or making ice-cream.